These FAQs have been prepared by the Tasmanian Department of Health.

 It is anticipated that the Pfizer and AstraZeneca vaccines should be effective against the newer strains of COVID-19.
 However, ongoing studies are underway to confirm this.
 If needed, it is possible to slightly change the vaccine composition quickly to respond to the new variants.
 This is done every year for the influenza vaccine, to keep pace with natural evolution of the circulating influenza virus.

 This is because the vaccines work by inducing what is known as a "polyclonal" response – a collection of immunological response to many different parts of the COVID "spike" protein.
 In the new variants only a limited part of the spike protein is changed, and much is unchanged.
 So the vaccines should still work against the main, unchanged parts to the COVID-19 spike protein.

 Yes.
-All COVID-19 vaccines must pass the Therapeutic Goods Administration’s (TGA) rigorous approval processes.
+All COVID-19 vaccines for use must pass the Therapeutic Goods Administration’s (TGA) rigorous approval processes.
 The TGA assesses any COVID-19 vaccine for safety, quality and effectiveness before it can be supplied in Australia.

 Learn more about the safety of COVID-19 vaccines.